lxxxl123/mjt-maven/note/FW.md

   - (n.) a person or thing that is annoying and causes a lot of trouble
   - (n.) in the court of law , the process of judging
   - (v.) test

+## trope
+- trope: an idea appear frequently
+- troop/tru;p/
+  - (n.) a group of solders

 ## trust